Find a Veterinary Medicine

 may also legally be supplied and used in accordance with national legislation.

-A Union Product Database of veterinary medicines that have been authorised in the European Union (including both centrally-authorised veterinary medicines as well as veterinary medicines authorised nationally in any EU Member State) is accessible here.
+A Union Product Database of all veterinary medicines that have been authorised in the European Union (including both centrally-authorised veterinary medicines as well as veterinary medicines authorised nationally in any EU Member State) is accessible here.

 A Summary of Product Characteristics document (known as an SPC) is provided for each medicine.
 The SPC details the pertinent information regarding the safety, use, storage and disposal of the product.
 The SPC is intended to be used by healthcare professionals, while the packaging information and package leaflet are intended for the product user.